bloq/sol-address-list/README.md

 The only requirements are that both key (address) and value (uint256) must be non-zero.

+## Role in governance

+One use case for AddressList is as a administered list, for an otherwise decentralized system.
+For example, a permissionless asset management system, with no owner, that relies on a administered token whitelist provided by AddressList.
+The gateway into this example system is provided by an administrative multi-sig or DAO managing a list of token addresses.

 ## Administration

 Token lists are administered by a list administrator, so delegated